chriscook18/BBCDB/README.md

 This repository contains most of the code used for the Beach Boys Cover Database found at https://christophercook.me.uk/beachboys/

-It does not include all the code base (some parts are left out for security sake), nor the database structure, nor the data.
+It does not include all the code base (e.g. no generated files), nor the database structure, nor the data.
+But it does contain the core code.

 This code makes use of jquery and the Stupid Table plugin (https://github.com/joequery/Stupid-Table-Plugin).
 These are not included here.